NEW YORK’S BUTCHER ® SERVING GENERATIONS OF LEGENDARY CHEFS

 Taken from the area around the breastbone, the brisket is basically the chest or pectoral muscle of the animal.
 The characteristically thick, coarse-grained meat needs a lot of time and low-temperature cooking to break down and tenderize.

-Brisket is perfect when slow cooked in a barbecue or smoker.
-Braising brisket low and slow is also an excellent cooking method.Shop Now
+Brisket is perfect when slow cooked in a barbecue, smoker, or in a flavorful braising liquid.Shop Now

 8 The Plate